mitradranirban/samaano-fonts/README.md

   * Update Devanagari Open  Type Tables to version 2 with addition of GPOS features

+20th March 2025 - Version 2.300
+  * Added Monotonic Greek
+  * Extended Latin to include panNigerian and

 Road Map for Version 3

-   * Addition of Greek, Cyrillic, Math and Tamil
+* Addition of Tamil, Math,  and Cyrillic
+* Further extension of Lating to include most African languages